-The significant growth in demand for storage space in Canada over the past decade has largely been driven by the following factors: population growth, change of circumstances, smaller living areas and workspaces, business incubation, last-mile solutions, immigration, downsizing, renovations, moving, death, divorce, insurance, ecommerce, etc. We have seen these trends continue or accelerate over the past year with the exception of immigration.
-We expect these trends to continue in 2021 and beyond and for immigration to recover going forward.
+The significant growth in demand for storage space in Canada over the past decade has largely been driven by the following factors: population growth, change of circumstances, smaller living areas and workspaces, business incubation, e-commerce, last-mile solutions, lack of warehouse space, immigration, downsizing, renovations, moving, death, divorce, insurance, etc. We expect these trends to continue in 2022 and beyond.